 The associated paperwork for the marriages (such as the completed forms) should be kept for five full years.
 Registering officers will save themselves and their successors a great deal of time by putting all the paperwork in an envelope, sealing it, and labelling with the names of the couple, the date of marriage and the words "Destroy in 20XX".
-The following schedule may be of help.
+The following schedule may be of help:

-- Marriages in 2011, destroy the paperwork in January 2017 - Marriages in 2012, destroy the paperwork in January 2018 - Marriages in 2013, destroy the paperwork in January 2019 - Marriages in 2014, destroy the paperwork in January 2020 - Marriages in 2015, destroy the paperwork in January 2021
+- Marriages in 2012, destroy the paperwork in January 2018 - Marriages in 2013, destroy the paperwork in January 2019 - Marriages in 2014, destroy the paperwork in January 2020 - Marriages in 2015, destroy the paperwork in January 2021 - Marriages in 2016, destroy the paperwork in January 2022 - Marriages in 2017, destroy the paperwork in January 2023

-Registering Officers may wish to make sure they keep all notes of their meetings with a couple with this paperwork, if there is any possibility of there being complications in relation to immigration.
+Registering officers may wish to make sure they keep all notes of their meetings with a couple with this paperwork, if there is any possibility of there being complications in relation to immigration.
 It has been known for an immigration agency to query the validity of a marriage after is has taken place, and any documents that a registering officer can give might be helpful to the couple.